Nepal is a beautiful country with beautiful people.

 There are many, many girls in need of rescue and with the help of our partners in this country, we feel like we need to do everything we can to help them.

-We would hope that you allow yourself to be touched by this, find out more and find out how you can help.
+We would hope that you allow yourself to be touched by this, find out more including how you can help.

-As with all the groups we currently work with, there are opportunities for you to help; whether that is by a financial gift, going on a short term mission or being an ambassador where you live.
-Go here to find out more.
+As with all the nations we currently serve in, there are opportunities for you to help; whether that is through a financial gift, going on a short term mission trip or being an ambassador where you live.